mozilla/lightbeam/c2/README.md

 Refactoring to have a suite of reusable components.

+The README.md should answer common questions like:

+* What does your software do?
+Is it an application?
+A library?
+* Links through to important sections of the wiki.
+Like installation instructions
+* How do I contribute code?
+Link to contributors file
+* Where is the community around this software?
+List IRC channels, mailing lists, issue trackers, code repositories, etc.

 ## Components of Collusion

 * [x] Connection Listener: get each connection for logging